TimGuiteDiamond/eclip/README.md

 ### How to use

-To use Eclip, it is simplest to run first the training then implementing programs, however each individual section can be run independantly.
-Running independantly allows for more flexibility in the arguments.
+To use Eclip, it is simplest to run first the training function (RunTrain), and then the predicting function (RunPred).
+However, each individual section can also be run independantly.
+This allows for more flexibility in the arguments.

 The sections are as follows:
 * **ConvMAP:** Converts the maps into images